+For reference the landscape map can be found at page 4.
 The main village settlement is located in the centre of the Parish and sits in the basin of a stream that rises in Woodham Walter Common.
-The landscape around it is characterised by the ancient woodlands of Woodham Walter Common (SSSI) and The Wilderness and several smaller woods, a leftover from the densely wooded topography that once dominated the area and probably gave rise to the name Woodham Walter or 'Wudeham', a settlement in the wood.
+The landscape around it is characterised by the ancient woodlands of Woodham Walter Common (79.7ha), a Site of Special Scientific Importance (SSSI), and The Wilderness and several smaller woods, a leftover from the densely wooded topography that once dominated the area and probably gave rise to the name Woodham Walter or 'Wudeham', a settlement in the wood.
 There are rolling arable fields enclosed by native species hedgerows dotted with oak and ash, with open skies and long views and to the north the more intimate scenery of the river meadows.
 Roads and lanes are winding, rising and falling gently with the landscape and are likewise enclosed.
 A network of footpaths criss-cross the woodlands and arable fields.